cs123tas/projects/brush/README.md

 have to close and reopen the project or QtCreator to see it), called

-ui_mainwindow.h, in which the soleCanvas2Dfor the project is declared.
-You’ll never need to look at this file, but if you do, you’ll see that when an instance of theUi_MainWindowclass is created, thatCanvas2Dis also created.
+`ui_mainwindow.h`, in which the soleCanvas2Dfor the project is declared.
+You’ll never need to look at this file, but if you do, you’ll see that when an instance of the `Ui_MainWindow` class is created, that `Canvas2D` is also created.
-Theglsection is all the stuff related to OpenGL, which is the graph- ics library that we’re using in CS123, at least indirectly.
+The gl section is all the stuff related to OpenGL, which is the graphics library that we’re using in CS123, at least indirectly.
 OpenGL is basically the glue that ties together processing on the graphics card with processing on the CPU — it’s kind of an operating-system-level piece of software.
 Of course, just as different CPUs have different